vekkt0r/vekkt0r.github.io/_posts/articles/2015-01-30-novatouch-tkk-reverse-engineering-part-2.md

 functions that look to be more from the `4_00_00` implementation than the `3_20_00` implementation.

+The firmware uses mostly global variables and barely any local variables, not even via function arguments.
+This made it easier to figure out each function whenever the purpose of a global variable was identified.

 The next chapters describes the overall flow of the program.
 The flow charts exist just to give an high level understanding of the logic, each chapter describes a single function.
 All names for variables and functions are made up by me because all I have is the binary with addresses.
 It's very possible I have gotten things wrong.

+The sleep calls are called `sleep_us()` but I have no idea whether it's actually microseconds.
+The function loops over a nop (3 instructions per iteration) the number of times specified in argument so might as well be nanoseconds, depends on what frequency the MSP is clocked in.
+Just something I guessed when naming the functions and never bothered to look up.

 ### Main loop ###